tstahlhut/CPP/Readme.md

 	Legacy C cast	 |					|						|					|	-> has no checks: you should use it in C++
 	----------------------------------------------------------------------------------

+## Converting a string to an int

+### istringstream

+The primary purpose of **std::istringstream** is to convert strings into other data types, such as integers, floats, or even custom types, by treating the string as an input stream.
+It provides functionality similar to that of std::cin, but instead of reading from the standard input, it reads from a string.

 ## Cast Operators in C++